Kelan0/Planet-Renderer/README.md

 ![Atmospheric scattering on terrain](https://i.imgur.com/qYBPh5P.png)

 ## Installing
 To run this, you can either clone the entire repository and run the visual studio project files (which I haven't tested.
 This may not work propery), or you can run the executable in the `VoxelRenderer (Runnable)` folder.
+This will likely not run on older versions of OpenGL.
+This was made using OpenGL 4.0.